Overview

 Outdoor Storage Facility Construction is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-• Yard-forward site planning for storage, fleet circulation, equipment staging, and secure access.
-This is tied directly to yard durability so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Yard-forward site planning for storage, fleet circulation, equipment staging, and secure access on Hays County limestone sites where grade changes and cut decisions affect yard surface drainage and operational flow.
+This is tied directly to yard durability that performs under heavy-truck use and Central Texas heat and rain cycles so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Drainage, grading, and paving packages designed around heavy use and maintenance practicality.
-This is tied directly to access control so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Drainage, grading, and paving packages designed around heavy-use realities and maintenance practicality — including pavement section design appropriate for limestone subbase and the truck and equipment axle loads typical of I-35 corridor logistics operators.
+This is tied directly to access control with gate and lighting systems commissioned and functional at turnover so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Support-building, office, wash, and utility areas integrated into the broader yard plan.
-This is tied directly to stormwater performance so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Support-building, office, wash bay, and utility areas integrated into the broader yard plan — with TCEQ secondary containment and wash water collection coordinated for sites where fleet maintenance or fueling operations trigger environmental requirements.
+This is tied directly to stormwater performance with TCEQ and EARC compliance clearances in hand before site use begins so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Lighting, fencing, gate systems, and circulation controls coordinated with operations.
-This is tied directly to operational efficiency so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Lighting, fencing, gate systems, and security camera infrastructure coordinated with operations and City of San Marcos or Hays County lighting ordinance compliance requirements.
+This is tied directly to operational efficiency with storage zones, circulation, and support functions planned as one working system so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Stormwater strategy aligned to surface durability and long-term yard performance.
-This is tied directly to yard durability so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Stormwater strategy aligned to surface durability and long-term yard performance — including TCEQ industrial stormwater permit management and Edwards Aquifer Recharge Zone compliance where applicable.
+This is tied directly to yard durability that performs under heavy-truck use and Central Texas heat and rain cycles so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Truck and trailer access planned to avoid circulation conflict at entries and loading zones.
-This is tied directly to access control so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Truck and trailer access planned to avoid circulation conflict at entries, loading zones, and storage areas — with TxDOT and Hays County access permit coordination for sites on I-35, Hwy 80, or RR-12 frontage.
+This is tied directly to access control with gate and lighting systems commissioned and functional at turnover so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Phased turnover options for owner-users who need part of the yard online earlier.
-This is tied directly to stormwater performance so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Phased turnover options for owner-users who need part of the yard online earlier — with temporary erosion controls and gravel surface areas managed as interim phases before final paving.
+This is tied directly to stormwater performance with TCEQ and EARC compliance clearances in hand before site use begins so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Closeout planning that confirms usable circulation, control systems, and support functionality.
-This is tied directly to operational efficiency so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Closeout planning that confirms usable circulation, gate and lighting systems functionality, and TCEQ and Hays County permit closeout so the site is operationally ready on handoff day.
+This is tied directly to operational efficiency with storage zones, circulation, and support functions planned as one working system so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process